bkjaya2020/bkjaya1952-docker-zoneminder-master-MariaDB-Server-10.3.34-/README.md

 Zoneminder-master , latest. docker image with Mysql 8 &amp; MSMTP

-This image has been created on ubuntu:eoan with zoneminder-master/ubuntu disco main To pull the Repository from the dockerhub please refer the following link
+This image has been created on ubuntu:eoan with zoneminder-master/ubuntu eoan main To pull the Repository from the dockerhub please refer the following link